godotlauncher/launcher-docs/docs/guides/change-project-editor.md

 description: "Learn how to change the editor version for your Godot projects in the launcher, including handling .NET and GDScript transitions, and managing missing editor versions."
 tags:
   - guides
-  - Godot
+  - godot
-  - editor version
+  - editor-version
-  - project settings
+  - project-settings
-  - .NET
+  - dotnet
-  - GDScript
+  - gdscript
 ---

 # Change Project Editor Version